IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction Appendix A. IHE Transactions can be found in the Technical Frameworks General Introduction Appendix B. Both appendices are located at http://ihe.net/Technical_Frameworks/#GenIntro.

 Figure 34.1-1 shows the actors directly involved in the IUA Profile and the relevant transactions between them.
 If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
-Actors which have a required grouping are shown in conjoined boxes (see Section 34.3).
+Actors which have a required grouping are shown in conjoined boxes (see [ITI TF-1: 34.3 IUA Required Actor Groupings](#343-iua-required-actor-groupings)).

 ![IUA Actor Diagram](media/1.2_IUA-actor-diagram.png)